From San Francisco to Yosemite: 5 Best Ways to Get There

 2. From San Francisco to Yosemite by Car

 For the most flexibility and convenience, renting a car is the way to go.
-This option makes the most sense if you feel confident driving in California and if you have enough time to explore Yosemite.
-Because the drive takes a minimum of four hours each way, you should plan to spend at least two or three nights for a leisurely experience and to fully appreciate the place.
+One thing to keep in mind: Because the drive takes a minimum of four hours each way, you should plan to spend at least two or three nights for a leisurely experience and to fully appreciate the place.

 The fastest route from San Francisco to Yosemite is via Highway 120.
 The trip starts out on Highway I-580 east to I-205 east and then continues on Highway 120 east until reaching Yosemite National Park.

 It's also possible to get to Yosemite by taking Highway 140 east via Merced (instead of Highway 120) after starting out on Highway I-580 east to I-205 east.
 This route is ideal if you are staying at the Tenaya Lodge, which is accessible by taking Highway 140 to the southern entrance of Yosemite National Park.

 To make getting there half the fun, you can stop at tourist attractions along the way.
 Families with kids will have a great time at Manteca Waterslides (reopening in 2020) located about a 90-minute drive from San Francisco and directly on the Highway 120 route to Yosemite.

 Another good place to break up the journey is just over a two-hour drive east of San Francisco in Knights Ferry.
 Here the Stanislaus River Parks in the Knights Ferry Recreation Area beckon outdoor lovers, hikers, kayaking enthusiasts, and white water rafting thrill seekers.
 The Knights Ferry Recreation Area is only a slight detour from the Highway 120 route to Yosemite, on a scenic portion of the drive in the Sierra Nevada foothills.

 3. From San Francisco to Yosemite by Transfer Service